citusdata/pg_shard-old/README.md

 ## Installing

-Once you have PostgreSQL or CitusDB installed and have downloaded a copy of `topsie`, installing the extension is straightforward:
+Once you have PostgreSQL or CitusDB installed and have downloaded a copy of `pg_shard`, installing the extension is straightforward:

   1. Ensure `pg_config` is on your `PATH`
-  2. `cd` to the root of your copy of `topsie`
+  2. `cd` to the root of your copy of `pg_shard`
   3. Run `make install`

-`topsie` includes comprehensive regression tests.
+`pg_shard` includes comprehensive regression tests.
 To verify your installation, just run `make installcheck`.

 ## Setup

-`topsie` stores configuration data in some tables within the `topsie` schema.
+`pg_shard` stores configuration data in some tables within the `pg_shard` schema.
 The most interesting one for users is `nodes`, which contains the list of known worker nodes within the cluster.
-To get started with `topsie` you'll need to add some rows.
+To get started with `pg_shard` you'll need to add some rows.
 The schema is:

 | Column     | Type      | Modifiers   |
 | ---------- | --------- | ----------- |